Campus Art Walk

 We explore the origin stories of a sampling of artworks across campus, from the decades-old to the works in progress.

-An art project currently underway on the College at Brockport campus is a dialogue across decades.
+An art project currently underway on SUNY Brockport campus is a dialogue across decades.

 The fountain next to Drake Memorial Library was created in 1979 by Soviet artist Zurab Tsereteli and donated to the College.
 (More details below.)
 He intended to return to campus to add a colorful mural to the fountain’s base, but a travel ban after the Soviet Invasion of Afghanistan in 1979–80 prevented it.